TheOnlyBeardedBeast/mobx-react-ts-todo/README.md

 - onCheckClick (toggles the todo state [done=true|false])
 - onTrashClick (removes the item from the store)
-- onEditClick (sets the item es editing source)
+- onEditClick (sets the item as editing source)

 After defining the functions our component will look like this: